Regularity and energy of hyperbolic boundary value problems on non-timelike hypersurfaces with lower order terms: Introduction

-The existence and regularity results of the solution of \eqref{eq:1-HR21} under variant initial/boundary data can be found in the literature.
-The existence of the unique solution $u \in C([0,T]; H^1(\Omega))$ of \eqref{eq:1-HR21} under the condition \eqref{eq:1con-HR21} is given in \cite[(3.5)]{llt1986non}.
+Existence and regularity results for the solution of \eqref{eq:1-HR21} under variant initial/boundary data can be found in the literature.
+When $q = 0$, the existence of the unique solution $u \in C([0,T]; H^1(\Omega))$ of \eqref{eq:1-HR21} under the condition \eqref{eq:1con-HR21} is given in \cite[(3.5)]{llt1986non}.
 In \cite{Las1981cos} the authors proved another existence result for $f \in L^2(0,T; L^2(\partial \Omega))$ and $G = 0$ by using the cosine operators technique, and they also showed the map from $f$ to $u$ is continuous.
 Then, in \cite{Las1983reg} the same authors improved the regularity of $u$ from $L^2(0,T; L^2(\Omega))$ to $C([0,T]; L^2(\Omega))$.
-In \cite{Saka1970mixedI, Saka1970mixedII} Sakamoto studied the problem \eqref{eq:1-HR21} with higher order regularities by using pseudo-differential operator.
-The book \cite{Lions1972non} contains a comprehensive treatments of the non-homogeneous boundary value problems, including hyperbolic equations.
-See also \cite{Ava97sharp, las88lift} for related applications.
-These studies mentioned above treat the solution $u$ as maps $[0,T] \to X$ where $X$ are function spaces defined in $\Omega$, namely, the cylinder $Q$ are foliated horizontally and $u$ is defined in every horizontal slice $\Omega \times \{t = \tau\}$ for $\forall \tau \in [0,T]$.
+In \cites{Saka1970mixedI, Saka1970mixedII} Sakamoto studied the problem \eqref{eq:1-HR21} with higher order regularities by using pseudo-differential operators.
+The book \cite{Lions1972non} contains a comprehensive treatments of non-homogeneous boundary value problems, including hyperbolic equations.
+See also \cites{Ava97sharp, las88lift} for related applications.